bollossom/sherry.qiu/index.md

 ## About Me

 Hi!
 This is Xuerui Qiu.
-I'm currently a first-year Ph.D student at the Institue of Automation, Chinese Academy of Sciences with [Prof. Guoqi Li](https://casialiguoqi.github.io/) as my supervisor.
+I'm currently a second-year Ph.D student at the Institue of Automation, Chinese Academy of Sciences and Zhongguancun Academy with [Prof. Guoqi Li](https://casialiguoqi.github.io/) as my supervisor.
 I obtained my Bachelor’s Degree from the University of Electronic Science and Technology of China in 2024, with [Prof. Liang-Jian Deng](https://liangjiandeng.github.io/) and [Prof. Malu Zhang](https://www.scse.uestc.edu.cn/info/1081/12350.htm) as my supervisor.

 ## Experiences